QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/index.md

 $ netstat -antp | grep -i list
 ```

+As a reminder, you may use tunneling tools to access internal local websites such as [chisel](/cybersecurity/red-team/tools/utilities/tunneling/chisel.md) or [ssh](/operating-systems/networking/protocols/ssh.md).

 Finally, look for users and services in `/etc/passwd`.
 Also, go look in `/home` for user homes, and try to see if you can access them.

 Once this is done, you can try to run automated tools.
 They will return a large output, but it will way less than if you did it manually.